sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Make a change in OpenShift and see it is "healed" by ArgoCD, for example:

+- Delete the vote-app or the VM's Service resource and/or
 - Delete the vote-app Deployment and/or
+- Delete the Route again and/or
 - Stop the MySQL VM

-You should see those resources being re-instated, as defined in your Gitea repository.
+You should see those resources being re-instated, as defined in your Gitea repository (the desired state).

 `Ensure the application is working again before moving on`